Collective Creation of Intimacy: Exploring the Cosplay Commission Practice within the Otome Game Community in China: Abstract

 \section{Abstract}

-Cosplay commission is a newly emergent form of commodified intimacy within the Otome game community in China.
-This paper presents an interview-based study to explore the motivations, practices, perceived benefits, and challenges experienced by participants in cosplay commissions.
-Our analysis reveals that these intimate interactions enable participants to co-create personalized support, functioning as mechanisms for self-exploration and emotional restoration.
-However, we also identify several notable challenges, including emotional vulnerability, dependence, and the blurring of boundaries between performative roles and genuine emotional connections.
-While digital platforms facilitate hybrid communication in cosplay commissions, they often lack adequate safeguards to ensure secure and meaningful engagement.
-This preliminary work provides insights into the dynamics of hybrid intimate interactions and their potential to foster personalized, meaningful experiences.
+Cosplay commission (cos-commission) is a new form of commodified intimate relationship within the Otome game community in China.
+To explore the motivations, practices, experiences, and challenges, we conducted semi-structured interviews with 15 participants in different roles.
+Our findings reveal that cos-commission, as a hybrid activity, provides participants with a chance to collaboratively build meaningful connections.
+It also offers a pathway for personal exploration and emotional recovery.
+However, the vague boundary between performative roles and intimate interactions can give rise to unexpected negative outcomes, such as attachment-driven entanglements and post-commission ``withdrawal symptoms.''
+While digital platforms facilitate communication in cos-commissions, they often lack sufficient safeguards.
+This preliminary work provides insights into the formation process of hybrid intimate relationship and its potential to foster personalized, long-term support for mental well-being, and reveals potential privacy and safety challenges.